c3lang/c3-web/docs/implementation-details/specification.md

               | type "[<" "*" ">]"
 ```

-The element type must be a boolean, integer, floating-point, or pointer type.
+The element type must be one of:

+* `bool`,
+* an integer type,
+* a floating-point type,
+* a pointer type,
+* an enum type,
+* a typedef whose underlying type is one of the above.

 The length must be a compile-time constant expression of integer type; the form `type[<*>]` is permitted where the length can be inferred from an initializer.

 A plain vector such as `int[<3>]` has the same size and ABI representation as the corresponding array type (`int[3]`): element alignment, no padding.
 When used in arithmetic or bitwise expressions, the operations are applied elementwise using SIMD instructions where available.